 As you evaluate your firm’s compensation strategy to recruit and retain talent, here are some important factors to consider.

-It’s Time to Get Creative with Solutions for Talent Challenges
+It’s Time to Get Creative with Solutions for Insurance Agency Hiring Challenges

 When looking at your compensation strategy, don’t overreact – get creative.
 People costs are the most important investment necessary to building your firm so be strategic and thoughtful.
 Firms utilize a variety of approaches when improving compensation strategies, but a more focused approach on refining your compensation plan must be addressed proactively and frequently.
 Often, non-sales related staff have their salaries adjusted annually, but rarely do firms dedicate the time to more strategic items, such as role definition, enhanced bonus incentives, variable plans, non-payroll related items and most importantly, producer commission splits.
 This is a mistake, as the industry and your clients’ needs continue to evolve creating more pressure on margins and value proposition delivery.